Quantum-Accelerators/quacc/README.md

 job3 = OrcaStaticMaker(xc="wB97M-V").make(job2.output["atoms"])
 flow = Flow([job1, job2, job3])

-# Convert the flow to a FireWorks workflow and add it to launchpad
+# Convert the flow to a FireWorks workflow and add it to the launchpad.
 # Database-friendly results will be deposited in your JobFlow DB
 wf = flow_to_workflow(flow)
 lpad = LaunchPad.auto_load()